Knoblauchpilze/bsgalone/README.md

 # What is the game about?

 The goal is to have a 2d top view space shooter where the user can jump from systems to systems and fight enemies while mining resources and upgrading their ship.

+# Useful links

+About the entity component system, this [link](https://www.codingwiththomas.com/blog/an-entity-component-system-from-scratch) is useful.
+Also found [this](https://austinmorlan.com/posts/entity_component_system/) which seems more advanced so we might come back to it later.